 The CoreClad scarf joint is fabricated in accordance with AS/NZS 2269 with a 1 in 8 slope and has the same bond durability and quality as the plywood.

-The scarf joint has a visible glue line going across the panel and the two sections may have colour differences.
+On the natural sheet, the scarf joint has a visible glue line going across the panel and the two sections may have colour differences.

 Design Steps

 Primary structure

 The primary structure must be designed: